Jameela Jamil: Early life

-Jameela Alia Jamil was born on 25 February 1986 to Ali and Shireen Jamil.
+Jameela Alia Jamil was born on 25 February 1986 to Ali and Shireen Jamil, in London, England.
 She is of Pakistani descent on her mother's side and Indian descent on her father's side.
 Jamil grew up in several areas; she moved from Dulwich to Croydon before spending time in Spain and Pakistan, where each of her grandmothers lived.
 Upon returning to England, she lived in Camden, Belsize Park, Swiss Cottage, and Hampstead, the latter as a teenager in a council flat.

 As a child, she faced numerous health problems, being born with congenital hearing loss and labyrinthitis, which she has had several operations to correct, and that she had 70% hearing ability in her left ear and 50% in her right ear.
-At nine, she was diagnosed with hypermobile Ehlers-Danlos syndrome, a genetic disorder affecting the connective tissue in the body, and at 12 with coeliac disease.
+At nine, she was diagnosed with hypermobile Ehlers–Danlos syndrome, a genetic disorder affecting the connective tissue in the body, and at 12 with coeliac disease.
 She experienced mercury poisoning at 21, which she attributes to mercury leakage from amalgam teeth fillings, exacerbated by their improper removal, which damaged her digestive system.

 As a teenager she suffered from anorexia nervosa, and describes not eating a full meal between the ages of 14 and 17.
-She believes her eating disorder developed due to societal pressure, including magazine articles selling weight loss products.
+She believes her eating disorder developed due to social pressure, including magazine articles selling weight loss products.
 At age 17, she was struck by a car while running from a bee, breaking several bones and damaging her spine.
 She describes being told that she might never walk again, but slowly recovering after steroid treatment and physiotherapy, using a Zimmer frame to start walking.
 She credits the car accident for pushing her toward recovery from anorexia, saying it changed her relationship with her body.
 She attended Queen's College School in London but was unable to complete her A-Levels, citing the accident.

 She then taught English to foreign students at the Callan School of English in London for two years.
 In a 2013 interview with The Independent, she said she worked as a model scout.
 She also describes having worked as a photographer, scout and model agent for Premier Model Management.